quintilesims/layer0/docs-src/docs/reference/cli.md

 * `--healthcheck-timeout timeout` - The length of time before the check times out (default: `5`).
 * `--healthcheck-healthy-threshold healthyThreshold` - The number of checks before the instance is declared healthy (default: `2`).
 * `--healthcheck-unhealthy-threshold unhealthyThreshold` - The number of checks before the instance is declared unhealthy (default: `2`).
-* `--idle-timeout idleTimeout` - The ELB Idle Timeout in seconds.
+* `--idle-timeout idleTimeout` - The idle timeout in seconds.

 !!! info "Ports and Health Checks"
     When both the `--port` and the `--healthcheck-target` options are omitted, Layer0 configures the load balancer with some default values: `80:80/TCP` for ports and `TCP:80` for healthcheck target.